Moses Grandy: Freedom

-Having papers that proved he was free, at Minner's suggestion he moved to Providence, Rhode Island.
-Within two months he missed his family and returned to North Carolina and obtained work to earn the freedom of his family.
-Minner died one year later and Grandy returned to the safer North to earn the money for their freedom.
+Having papers that proved he was free, at Minner's suggestion, he moved to Providence, Rhode Island.
+Within two months, he missed his family.
+He returned to North Carolina and obtained work to earn his family's freedom.
+Minner died one year later, and Grandy returned to the safer North to earn money for their freedom.
 While there, he earned the affection of people who found "his benevolence, affection, kindness of heart, and elasticity of spirit...truly remarkable," according to abolitionist George Thompson.
-To earn the money for their freedom, he recounted his life story, including the emotional and physical torment, which was published and sold.
-To fellow African Americans he stated his beliefs that the whites who had harmed his family and other slaves would face judgment of God in the afterlife.
+To earn money for their freedom, he recounted his life story, including the emotional and physical torment, which was published and sold.
+To fellow African Americans, he stated his beliefs that the whites who had harmed his family and other enslaved people would face the judgment of God in the afterlife.

 The family members that Grandy wanted to buy their freedom included his wife, four of his six children — one of his daughters earned the money to free herself and one of her sisters — and four grandchildren.